Garrowby Hill (painting)

 Garrowby Hill is a 1998 painting by David Hockney of the Yorkshire-landmark of the same name.
-The painting is in the collection of the Boston Museum of Fine Arts.
+The painting is in the collection of the Museum of Fine Arts, in Boston.

 Painting

 The painting was completed in 1998.
 Hockney had spent a number of years living in Los Angeles before moving back to his native Yorkshire in the late 1990s.
 Following the move back to England, Hockney completed several landscape paintings of Yorkshire scenery, one of which was Garrowby Hill.
+Hockney completed this painting in Yorkshire due to him being there when his mother was unwell.

 The painting is of the tallest point in the Yorkshire Wolds, which is the highest point of Bishop Wilton Wold and given its name due to the proximity to the village of Garrowby, near York.

 A second print of the Garrowby Hill painting was created in 2010, which is often confused for the 1998 original.

 Exhibitions

 It was displayed as part of Hockney's 2017 retrospective at Tate Britain in London.